nvmcr/Approaching_Classification_Problem/README.md

 6. You can deactivate the virtual environment using `conda deactivate`

 ## Note on Data Visualization
 Instead of using usual `Matplotlib` or popular `Seaborn`, I used a declarative visualization library called `Altair`.
 It is built upon `Vega` and `Vega-lite`.
 Though the syntax of `Altair` is bit complex than `Seaborn`, it has many advantages over the later.
 They have interactive plots, tooltips, huge customizations, awesome selection features (you can control plots through selections in another plot) and more over a clear **grammar**.
 Sadly, interactive plots are not supported on github but you can try them out on you local system.
-I highly recommned to give it a try.
+I highly recommend to give it a try.
+More projects on visualization are in [link](https://github.com/nvmcr/Data_Visualization).

 ## Approach
 First things first, we will import necessary libraries and the dataset.
 As the goal is more about the process than the result, I chose a simple dataset available at Kaggle: https://www.kaggle.com/competitions/titanic/data?select=train.csv